EthanRCT/Projects/README.md

 them to the backtracking problem.

 ### <a href="https://github.com/EthanRCT/Projects/tree/main/OneDimmOptimization">Cancer Prediction</a>
 - Objective: Create a pytorch radiologist using a U-Net DNN.
-In the notebook, I include method of calculating accuracy and images that show the dense prediction produced by the network on an image the network has never seen before.
+In the notebook, I include a method of calculating accuracy and images that show the dense prediction produced by the network on an image the network has never seen before.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>